-The Associate Provost of Academic Planning & Assessment is responsible for the administration of the Cornerstone Program of General Education.
-The Associate Provost works with Academic Departments to develop, assess, revise, and coordinate the curriculum for the Cornerstone Program and ensure that students in both schools have the opportunity to fulfill the General Education requirements for graduation.
-The Associate Provost chairs the General Education Advisory Committee, provides curriculum design support and training for faculty teaching General Education courses and manages assessment of the core curriculum.
-Questions about General Education, about courses fulfilling General Education requirements, aor about advisees' general education concerns should be directed to Brian Vanden Heuvel.
+The Dean of the May School of Arts & Sciences is responsible for the administration of the Cornerstone Program of General Education.
+The Dean works with Academic Departments to develop, assess, revise, and coordinate the curriculum for the Cornerstone Program and ensure that students in both schools have the opportunity to fulfill the General Education requirements for graduation.
+The Dean chairs the General Education Advisory Committee, provides curriculum design support and training for faculty teaching General Education courses and manages assessment of the core curriculum.
+Questions about General Education, about courses fulfilling General Education requirements, or about advisees' general education concerns should be directed to the Dean.